ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 ```

 Even though we called only two library functions,
-the method may throw five different exceptions!
+the method may throw no less than five different exceptions!
 (Disregarding things like `OutOfMemoryException` and `ThreadAbortException`.)
-This is completely implicit though,
+This is completely implicit though.
-the only way to find out is to inspect the method and consult the documentation.
+The only way to find out is to inspect the method and consult the documentation.
 To keep things under control,
 we will ensure that the method throws one of these exceptions:

  - `ParseException` if the number could not be parsed into a 32-bit unsigned integer.
- - `InvalidVersionException` if it is illegal to release this version due to a previous release with a lower version numer.
+ - `InvalidVersionException` if it is illegal to release this version
+   due to a previous release with a lower or equal version number.
  - `NewReleaseImpossibleException` if it is illegal to ever release a new version.

 Properly handling all exceptions,